 Katie is the event coordinator at Washington Policy Center.
 She graduated from Western Washington University with a political science degree in the spring of 2011.
 Prior to attending WWU, Katie earned her associate degree in administration of justice from Whatcom Community College, where she was a member of the Phi Theta Kappa honor society.
 A 12- week seminar on American direct democracy solidified her interest in policy issues while at WWU.
 Upon moving to Seattle, Katie found WPC and became an intern prior to becoming event coordinator.
 Apart from work and academics, she enjoys everything that keeps her active in the beautiful Pacific Northwest — hiking, camping and kayaking are just a few of the activities she loves.

-Mary Catherine McAleer is a research assistant with the Eastern Washington office of Washington Policy Center.
-She studied biology and economics at Gonzaga University and Middle East Global Politics at the London School of Economics in pursuit of establishing environmental legislation based upon verified research.
-Throughout college, she chaired statewide and collegiate political clubs, acted as Gonzaga liaison to Cathy McMorris Rodgers for Congress and interned at Far West Agribusiness Association.
-In her spare time, Mary Catherine can be found horseback riding, fly fishing and learning new languages.
+Mary Catherine McAleer studied biology and economics at Gonzaga University as well as Middle East Global Politics at the London School of Economics.
+Throughout college, she chaired statewide and collegiate political clubs, worked on congressional campaigns and interned at Far West Agribusiness Association.
+A devout lover of dogs, she enjoys volunteering with animal shelters in Spokane and Seattle.
+Mary Catherine has researched for Washington Policy Center's Eastern Washington Office on issues relating to the constitutionality of Spokane initiatives as well as ecological policy.
+In her spare time, Mary Catherine can be found horseback riding, fly fishing and learning new languages near her home in Issaquah.